-- 5. After starting the monitor, if the electrodes become loose or disconnected during monitoring, the system will display "LEAD OFF" on the screen to alarm the operator. - L It might not display ECG wave with 3 leads.
+- 5. After starting the monitor, if the electrodes become loose or disconnected during monitoring, the system will display "LEAD OFF" on the screen to alarm the operator. - It might not display ECG wave with 3 leads.
 The 5 leads should be used to have ECG wave.

+e ECG leads and their correspo onding locations are as follows:

-Sy ymbol Position
+Symbol Position

 RA The intersection between the centerline of the right clavicle and Rib 2

 LA The intersection between the centerline of the left clavicle and Rib 2

 LL Left part of the upper abdomen

 RL Right part of the upper abdomen

 C1(V1)

-$C(\Lambda)$ C2(V2)
+C2(V2)

-C (V) Chest C3 (V3) The electrodes are placed in different places, the different

-electrode C4 (V4) lead forms will display.

-electione C5 (V5)

-C6 (V6)